puryabzp/pyDataAlgo/README.md

 - Key-Value Pairs are Required: For scenarios where data retrieval is based on keys rather than indices.
 - Complex Operations are Frequent: If operations involve more than basic access or modification.

-## Section 9: Explore the nature of lists
+## Section 9: Explore the dynamic nature of lists

 #### What is a List?